Your own kind of personal training….

 Professional sports massage from a certified therapist can treat a variety of injuries that may occur as a result of exercise and has been proven to allow you to train or exercise more efficiently.
 More benefits include:

 - reducing muscle tension

 - improving heart rate and blood pressure

 - increasing blood circulation and lymph flow

 - advanced healing of injuries such as shin splints, tennis elbows, sprains and strains, corked thighs, and tendonitis

-While athletes like runners, golfers, tennis pros, swimmers, Olympians, soccer players, football, basketball, and baseball players may be the most popular group of people using this form of therapy, just about anyone can benefit from this type of massage.
-If you work out at home, go to the gym, or participate in any type of activity involving some type of exercise, you will ALSO benefit from a Sports Massage.
-Believe it or not, professional bowlers, dart players, and pool players across the globe use some type of sports massage as a weekly regimen.
+While athletes like runners, golfers, tennis pros, swimmers, Olympians, soccer players, football, basketball, and baseball players may be the most popular group of people using this form of therapy, just about anyone can benefit from this type of session.
+If you work out at home, go to the gym, or participate in any type of activity involving some type of exercise, you will ALSO benefit from a Sports massage.
+Believe it or not, professional bowlers, dart players, and pool players across the globe use some type of reconditioning massage as a weekly regimen.

-Sport massages are usually performed while the person is on a massage table, massage chair, or on an exercise mat on the ground with clothes on.
+Stretching and core balancing is usually performed while the person is on a massage table, massage chair, or on an exercise mat on the ground with clothes on.
 The speed (rhythm) is typically fast and vigorous while focusing on a precise muscle group.
 A professional therapist will normally add stretch techniques (known as passive/active stretch and Neuromuscular Re-Education) to the major muscle groups of the arms, legs, head/neck, and back depending on the type of activity or sport that is being played by the individual.
-A sports massage can be stimulating, it can be relaxing, or it can be a relief from pain.
+A sports reconditioning session can be stimulating, it can be relaxing, or it can be a relief from pain.
 It is not a cure for every sports-related injury however, it has its place and it has been helping athletes reach their peak practice and performance levels for several years.